humdrum-tools/humdrum-documentation/guide/ch38/index.md

 In some cases, problems can be addressed by randomizing one part of voice with respect to another.
 For example, there is strong evidence that Bach uses more augmented eleventh harmonic intervals than would occur by chance.
-That is, the tritone is \"sought-out\" rather than
-\"avoided\" in his writing.
+That is, the tritone is "sought-out" rather than "avoided" in his writing.
 Suppose we are looking at a two-part invention.
 We begin by counting the number of augmented elevenths in his actual writing: